-They will liaise with all other professionals who may be coming into school to help support your child's learning e.g. Speech and Language Therapy (SALT), Occupational Health Therapy (OT), Physiotherapy (PT) and Educational Psychology (EP).
+The SENCo and her assistant will liaise with all other professionals who may be coming into school to help support your child's learning e.g. Speech and Language Therapy (SALT), Occupational Health Therapy (OT), Physiotherapy (PT), Educational Psychology (EP) and Teachers for the Visually or Hearing Impaired.

-Updating the school's SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are records of your child's progress and needs.
+In addition, she is responsible for updating the school's SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are records of your child's progress and needs.

-Laura Jeffery can be contacted directly by telephone on 0203 405 8224 or by email: ljeffery@sheenmount.richmond.sch.uk senco@sheenmount.richmond.sch.uk
+Laura Jeffery can be contacted directly by telephone on 0203 405 8224 or by email: ljeffery@sheenmount.richmond.sch.uk

 Laura is supported in her role as SENCo by her SEND assistant, Jane McCabe.
-She oversees some of the operational elements of the SEND department, in particular the organisation of visiting therapists, and can be contacted at
+She oversees some of the operational elements of the SEND department, in particular the organisation of visiting therapists, and can be contacted at senco@sheenmount.richmond.sch.uk